-You explore how Graphic Design shapes form and content across the spectrum of media, from the printed page to the Internet, and will work to articulate your own personal voice as a designer and artist, while fashioning messages that communicate to various communities and are relevant to contemporary culture.
+You'll explore how Graphic Design shapes form and content across the spectrum of media, from the printed page to the internet, and will work to articulate your own personal voice as a designer and artist, while fashioning messages that communicate to various communities and are relevant to contemporary culture.

 Design Fundamentals 1: Image, Type, Print

 You'll be introduced to how different meanings can be constructed through a variety of type and image constellations.
 You will also learn how these are applied to and affected by different print mediums and formats.